FAQs Luxury Yacht Charters

 A private yacht charter is like combining the best features of a cruise ship and a luxury resort.
-You’ll travel to a different, unspoiled destination each day with a degree of pampering and personal attention you may not have experienced before.
-Say good-bye to crowds, waiting in lines, and fixed itineraries.
-This is your own private yacht with a dedicated crew, a variety of amenities and water sports for you to enjoy at will, and a tender to take you ashore whenever you please.
+Travel to a different, destination each day with a high degree of pampering and personal attention.
+Say goodbye to crowds, waiting in lines, and fixed itineraries.
+Your private yacht has a dedicated crew, a variety of amenities, water toys for you to enjoy at will, and a tender to take you ashore whenever you please.

 How do I get started?

-There are a few basic parameters to consider.
-For example, what type of boat, your destination, the time of year and who will go with you.
-The questions below can help guide your thought process and your CKIM representative will assist in asking the right questions and providing the expertise to design the perfect experience for you.
+There are a few necessary parameters to consider.
+For example, what type of boat, your destination, the time of year, and who will go with you.
+The questions below can help guide your thought process, and your CKIM yacht charter broker will assist in asking the right questions and providing the expertise to design the perfect experience for you.

-What type of boats are available for yacht charter?
+What types of boats are available for a yacht charter?